If you're a UK taxpayer it's always worth considering a Cash Isa, even though most people can now get some savings interest tax-free.

-Each week we select our Moneywise Best Buys, highlighting the best Cash Isas on the market.
+Each week we select our Moneywise Best Buys, highlighting the best Cash ISA on the market.

 When picking an Isa, the first thing to decide is whether you want to fix your interest rate or opt for more flexibility with a variable rate.
 If you want to make additional deposits beyond the upfront opening deposit, or make withdrawals, then a variable rate Isa with easy access is probably most suitable for you.

-Open this account online with a deposit of just £1.
+You can open this account online with £1.

 Best notice account Isas